 - Your spouse’s social security number.

 In Illinois, regardless of county, each party must complete a financial disclosure form as part of the divorce process.
 It is not necessary to have the form completed for your initial consultation, but any advance preparations will expedite your case.
 Please follow this link to review and complete the financial disclosure form:

 If possible, make physical and electronic copies of all these documents, and keep them in a safe place.

 Please contact us for a free, face-to-face consultation.

-We handle cases throughout Cook, Lake, Will and DuPage Counties.
+We handle cases throughout Cook, Lake, and Will Counties.
 Please call or send an email, so we can schedule your free initial consultation.